fedyiv/SimpleGraphLib/README.md

 Vertices should be of a user defined type.

 ## Implemented optional requirements
-·  Make you graphs thread safe.
+-  Make you graphs thread safe.
+-  Add traverse function that will take a user defined function and apply it on every vertex of the graph.

 ## Not implemented optional requirements
-·  Add weighted edges support in your lib.
+-  Add weighted edges support in your lib.
-·  Add traverse function that will take a user defined function and apply it on every vertex of the graph.